 How Does The Flavor Bomb Method Work?

-Basically, it works the same as the ice cub method with one big difference.
+Basically, it works the same as the ice cub on a burger method with one big difference.

 I freeze the ice cubes with seasoning in them.

 My personal choice is to make a combination of the following ingredients.